How To Recover Your Bogged Car From Sand

 Step 2 – creating traction

-You will need to create traction between your tires and the sand if you want to recover your car from being bogged.
+You will need to create traction between your tyres and the sand if you want to recover your car from being bogged.
 It is possible to do this both with and without a set of recovery boards.

 Creating traction without TREDs